AlemsegedF/alx-higher_level_programming/0x03-python-data_structures/README.md

-This directory is for projects related to data structures in python
+This directory is for ALX  projects related to data structures in python